germal/OpenCVB/README.md

 *This is a combination of 4 variations of binarization and their corresponding histograms.
-It demonstrates the use of the Mat_4to1 class to get 4 images in each of a result image.*
+It demonstrates the use of the Mat_4to1 class to get 4 images in each of the result images.*

 ![](media/3367c93aeb671c6cd3ed978040e9b3aa.png)